 Eric earned his undergraduate degree from the University of California, Irvine.
 Prior to attending law school, he worked as a loan officer for national direct lenders.
 He earned his Juris Doctor from California Western School of Law and thereafter obtained a Master of Laws (LLM) in Taxation from the University of San Diego School of Law.

-Eric publishes extensively on various issues affecting consumer lending and litigation, including both federal and California-specific developments.
-Among others, Eric’s publications include:
+Eric speaks and publishes on various issues affecting consumer lending and litigation, including both federal and California-specific developments.
+Among others, Eric’s speaking engagements and publications include:

 » “CAFA Amount in Controversy Includes Future Attorney’s Fees,” Business Law Today, Month-in-Brief, September 2018;